STORMWORKS Chapter “Jazz-Orchestra” Overview

 (See the Stormworks 1988-2013 Score notes for more!)

 REHEARSAL SUGGESTIONS for Conductors & Musicians: Please load these mp3s into your iTunes for rehearsal and playback via the STORMSound System.
-Full CD Quality AIFFs come on CD with the Score & Parts.
+Full CD Quality AIFFs come on CD (or Wetransfer) with the Score & Parts.

-Your goal is to respond like Studio Musicians to an unforgiving, relentless, unchanging Pre-recorded Track.
-My suggestion is to rehearse technical matters away from any recordings.
-The idea is to push to the click... and not neccessarily to "work up" to it.
-Time should be the constant and the Goal, with technical rehearsals made away from the Precorded Tracks.
+The idea is to push to the click... not necessarily to "work up" to it.
+Time should be the constant and the Goal, with technical rehearsals made away from the prerecorded tracks.
 Once everything is under the fingers, you can then try 2 approaches:

 1. Play along with the Track that includes Strings at the Proper Tempo of mm=156.
 STORMWORKS 1988 Demo at mm=156